zendeskarchive/broadcast/README.markdown

 Broadcast
 =========

-A broadcasting microframework making publishing of messages to different services easy
+A broadcasting microframework making publishing of messages to different services easy.

 Installation
 ------------

-Broadcast is an alpha state, so it's not pushed to RubyGems yet.
+Broadcast is in alpha state, so it's not pushed to RubyGems yet.

 You can install it by adding the following line to your Gemfile:

     gem 'broadcast', :git => 'git://github.com/futuresimple/broadcast.git'

-and running bundle install.
+and running

+    bundle install

 Usage
 -----

 Broadcast has 2 main classes: Medium and Message (hat tip to Marshall McLuhan).

 **Broadcast::Medium** is the service the message will be sent to, and **Broadcast::Message** is, well, the message.

-The first thing you need to do is to configure the desired Media.
-For example, to configure jabber, put something like this in some configuration file (like a Rails initializer):
+The first thing you need to do is configuring the desired Media.
+For example, to configure jabber, put something like this in some configuration file (e.g. a Rails initializer):

 ```ruby
   Broadcast.setup do |config|